 In this article, I’d like to explore 5 ways that you can play more golf in the zone.

 Whenever I ask players to describe their mental state during their best rounds, they all say very similar things, such as:

 - Not having expectations or worries about score

 - Being alert and focused, with no distractions

-- Not thinking about swing mechanics, instead having full trust in their skills
+- Not thinking about or trying to control swing mechanics, instead having full trust in their skills

 - A sense of optimism and fulfillment

 The state of mind that these players are describing is synonymous with “the zone” or “flow state”, which I’m sure you’ve experienced at least once.
 Ironically, it happens when you least expect it to.